 Massage is a universal instinct.
-From the day we descended from the trees, humans have known that it helps to rub a sore limb and that to touch is beneficial.
-For that matter apes know this as well, and indeed so do most other mammals.
+From the day we descended from the trees, humans have known that it helps to rub a sore limb and that to touch is beneficial. (rub it better) in fact, apes know this as well, and indeed so do most other mammals.

 What is Holistic Massage?